Human rights

 Our obligations under the Act

-Queensland Government departments and public service employees (known as public entities) have a responsibility to respect, protect and promote your human rights.
-They must do this with their actions and decisions.
-In practice, this means fairer laws, policies and public services.
+Public entities have a responsibility to respect, protect and promote your human rights.
+They must do this with their actions and decisions—in practice, this means fairer laws, policies and public services.

 Under section 58, the Act requires public entities to act and make decisions in a way that is compatible with human rights, and to properly consider human rights when making decisions.

-An act or decision is compatible with human rights if it does not limit a human right or only limits a human right if it is justified and in proportion with the circumstances.
+An act or decision is compatible with human rights if it does not limit a human right or only limits a human right in a way that is reasonable and justifiable.

 Making a human rights complaint